Abstract by Richard Hardy

 Chemistry and Biochemistry

 Utilizing terahertz radiation to coherently reverse the ferroelectric polarization of a material on extremely short timescales has the potential to create ultrafast switches that could increase computing speeds by several orders of magnitude.
-An understanding of the interatomic potential energy surface of the material is key in designing effective excitation schemes that will yield the predictable structural change required for desired applications.
+Key to realizing these applications with any material is gaining a robust understanding of the material's interatomic potential energy surface, so as to design effective excitation pathways to polarization reversal.
 Here we present first-principles calculations of the interatomic potential energy surface of the ferroelectric oxide LiNbO3, and model the dynamic response following strong terahertz excitation of crystal phonon modes.
-In contrast to other models which typically only account for coupling between two phonon modes, we consider coupling between all modes relevant to the polarization reversal, providing a more nuanced understanding of current experimental results, and allowing for exploration of previously unconsidered excitation pathways.
+By considering the coupling of all phonon modes relevant to polarization reversal, we are able to demonstrate the transient polarization reversal observed in recent experiments, and also provide guidance for future experimental attempts to achieve stable polarization reversal.